Extreme Iceland activities

 Fishing in Iceland has been part of their culture and vital to their survival for a thousand years.
 With its multitude of lakes, rivers, and surrounding oceans, it’s obvious why fishing in the country is immensely popular.
 If you enjoy fishing as an escape from the noise of everyday living, then the serene locations in Iceland will be ideal for you.

 We advise you to try this sport alone.
 That’s how it’s done successfully.
-Plus, it’s the ideal sport to get away from your noisy family and friends – after all, you deserve some time alone on your holiday.
+Plus, it’s the ideal spot to get away from your noisy family and friends – after all, you deserve some time alone on your holiday.
 And there’s nothing like cooking your own fish and having it all by yourself without having to share it!

 The most frequented locations for fishing in Iceland are: